performant-software/Neatline/map-tab-drawing-geometry.md

   3. When you're ready to lay down the final point, move your cursor to the place where you want the line to end and _double click_.
 This "completes" the line.

-  **Tip**: This feature has the effect of creating _extremely_ dense geometry, which is very difficult to maintain (eg, if you decide later on that you want to change the shape of the line, you would have to manually move hundrds or thousands of individual points).
+  **Tip**: This feature has the effect of creating _extremely_ dense geometry, which is very difficult to maintain (eg, if you decide later on that you want to change the shape of the line, you would have to manually move hundreds or thousands of individual points).
 If you need smooth, curvy shapes, always see if you can use the "Draw SVG" feature, which makes it possible to import easily-maintained vector graphics created in programs like Adobe Illustrator and Inkscape.

 ![Screenshot of Line Drawing Tool](http://neatline.org/wp-content/uploads/2013/12/newitem-linedrawing.png)